migrx-io/backedblock/single-pool/README.md

 # single-pool starter (plain Terraform, SSH)

-The **simplest** mgx-storage deployment: one storage pool, no management plane, no SSM.
+The **simplest** backedblock.io deployment: one storage pool, no management plane, no SSM.
 Plain Terraform (no Terragrunt), and nodes are provisioned over SSH through a bastion (`provision_mode = "ssh"`).
 Good for a single pool, a lab, or a proof of concept.